New Mexico Diminished Value Claims

 New Mexico small claims court allows diminished value claims up to $10,000.

-New Mexico Diminished Value Law
+How New Mexico Law Treats Diminished Value

 The New Mexico Supreme Court held that when personal property is damaged but not destroyed, the proper measure of damages is the lesser of the reasonable cost of necessary repairs plus any remaining decrease in fair market value after repairs, or the difference between the fair market value of the property immediately before the occurrence and its fair market value immediately after the occurrence.
 When repairs do not fully restore the property to its pre loss value, the remaining diminution in value is recoverable as part of the property damage claim.

-New Mexico Diminished Value FAQs
+New Mexico Diminished Value: Common Questions

 Below are answers to common questions about New Mexico diminished value claims, including how claims work, time limits, and how loss in market value is calculated after an accident.